xshapira/sveltekit-fastapi-docker-starter-template/README.md

-# Starter Template Showing How To Configure SvelteKit with FastAPI
+# Starter Template Showing How To Configure SvelteKit with FastAPI All Running Inside of Docker Containers
 This app shows how to configure a SvelteKit frontend with a FastAPI backend and have them run inside of Docker containers using Docker Compose.

 # Setup Instructions